DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Discussion Conclusion

 Building on these findings, we propose DoSReMC, a targeted adaptation strategy that preserves pretrained convolutional kernels while adapting BN statistics and parameters for the target domain.
 By freezing convolutional layers and updating only BN and FC components, DoSReMC achieved substantial performance gains even under domain mismatch.
-Extending this approach with DAT, applied exclusively to BN and FC layers, yielded the most consistent performance across all three datasets.
+Extending this approach with DAT, applied exclusively to BN and FC layers, yielded the most consistent performance across all three datasets compared to conventional DAT applied to all layers.
 This selective integration mitigates potential side effects of DAT—such as distortion of well-learned convolutional features—while still enhancing cross-domain generalizability.

+In addition to its robustness, DoSReMC also reduce training cost and requires no architectural modifications, making it easily integrable into existing models.
+Unlike methods that rely on test-time batch statistics—which demand multiple images to ensure stable inference—DoSReMC operates effectively on a single image, enabling efficient deployment in clinical workflows without increasing inference latency.

 Nevertheless, while DoSReMC+DAT was particularly effective on the CSAW dataset, it did not surpass the best in-domain fine-tuning results, indicating that further investigation is needed to assess its behavior on additional unseen domains.

 The key takeaway from our experiments is the strong dependence of BN layers on the characteristics of the training data.
 When the test data differs substantially from the training distribution, the BN statistics learned during training can impair model performance, even if the convolutional layers have successfully learned effective feature extractions.
 This suggests that, while BN facilitates optimization and convergence, it can also amplify performance degradation under domain shift.
 Although this issue has been addressed in other domains \citep{lim2023ttn, niu2023towards, zhao2023delta}, to the best of our knowledge, this is the first comprehensive study to investigate it in the context of mammography classification.